PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 # KinD Multi-Cluster Deployment using DNSmasq
 This repo contains an extra Excursion from the original book material to provide experience creating a Multi-Cluster Kubernetes development environment using a single Host running two different KinD Clusters.

+While our example deploys (2) clusters, you can add as many as you want.
+You are only limited by the resources available on your development server.

 # Overview of Deployment
 To deploy the example clusters provided in this repo, we suggest the following: